The following items should be checked before starting the release process:

 Start the release process with the following command:

-When asked for the "SCM release tag or label", override the default value
+When asked for the "SCM release tag or label", keep the default value

 The above command will create a tag in Subversion and increment the version